 Should you buy the Marshall Monitor II ANC?

 Whether or not you should buy the Marshall Monitor II ANC headphones really comes down to how much you like the design.
-True, it has really good active noise cancelling, but so do some of the other top active noise canceling headphones, and those do a better job of filtering noise.
-Plus, it will run you around $320, which isn’t cheap enough to really undercut the competition.
-I’m assuming that if you can spend $320 on a pair of headphones, then you can probably save a bit and spend $30 more and choose from other top options as well.
+True, it has some active noise canceling, but so do some of the other top active noise canceling headphones, and those do a better job of filtering noise.
+Plus, it will run you a chunk of change, so it does not undercut the competition.

-While it’s good, the Marshall II ANC headphones is lacking some truly premium features that other top headphones have such as support for high quality Bluetooth codecs.
-And while it does have a great battery life of about 30 hours, it’s not enough to set it apart.
+While there are reasons to like the Marshall Monitor II ANC headphones, it lacks some truly premium features that other top headphones have such as support for high quality Bluetooth codecs.
+And while the Monitor II ANC does have a great battery life of about 30 hours, it’s not enough to set it apart.
 Basically, the biggest problem with the Monitor II ANC headphones is that it doesn’t exist in a vacuum, and it’s not the newest headset on the block any longer.

 What the Marshall Monitor II ANC headphones has going for it is its truly superior build and design.
 Plastic is definitely lighter and easier to wear, but there’s something inspiring about cold metal and leather.
-The strong active noise cancelling, comfortable ear cups, tough build, gold playback control knob, and the ease of use all make it a really strong contender for the best ANC headphones, assuming you really don’t like the options coming from the likes of Sony or Bose for some reason.
+The comfortable ear cups, tough build, gold playback control knob, and the ease of use all make it a really strong contender.
+However, it has fallen behind on the noise canceling front.